sthomas1978/the-smoggie-coder-blog/content/blog/bulk-upsert-to-sql-server-using-tvp/index.md

 #### Convert The Insert Operation To An Upsert Operation

-To generate an upsert operation I utilise SQL Server [MERGE Operation](https://learn.microsoft.com/en-us/sql/t-sql/statements/merge-transact-sql?view=sql-server-ver16) which is a pretty useful as it lets you perform updates and inserts in one go.
+To generate an upsert operation I utilise SQL Server [MERGE Operation](https://learn.microsoft.com/en-us/sql/t-sql/statements/merge-transact-sql?view=sql-server-ver16) which is pretty useful as it lets you perform updates and inserts in one go.

 ```csharp
         public string BuildUpsertStatementSql()